Band width estimates with lower spectral curvature bounds: Band width estimate with Ricci curvature bound

 Here the mean curvature of $H_{\partial_{-}M}$ is computed about the unit inner normal vector and $H_{\partial_{+}M}$ is computed about the unit outer normal vector.
 Equality is achieved if and only if $(M, g)$ is isometric to the models \( ([t_-,t_+]\times T^2,g) \) where \( g \) is given by

 where $0\leq c\leq 1$. \end{theorem}

 \begin{remark} The metric \eqref{eq metric kappa 1} for \( \kappa=1 \) is easily checked to be consistent with \cite[(2.8)]{hirsch-rigid-2025}, while Zhu \cite{zhu2021} only gave the metric \eqref{eq metric kappa 1} with \( c=0,1 \) for \cite[Theorem 5.1]{zhu2021}.
-We obtain a band width estimate when we replace the sectional curvature with the Ricci curvature. \end{remark} Now we set up the variational problem tailored to Theorem \ref{Thm-Ricci-case}.
+We can also obtain a band width estimate if we replace the Ricci curvature by the sectional curvature. \end{remark} Now we set up the variational problem tailored to Theorem \ref{Thm-Ricci-case}.
 We assume that $M$ lies in a slightly larger manifold and we move $\partial_- M$ slightly outward and obtain a resulting band $M_1$.
 Let $\mathcal{C}_1$ to be the collection of all Cacciopolli sets $\Omega$ such that $\Omega$ contains a neighborhood of $\partial_- M_1$ and define the functional

 where $\partial^{\ast} \Omega$ denotes the reduced boundary of $\Omega$.
 Let $\mathcal{C}$ to be the sub-collection of Cacciopolli sets $\Omega$ such that $\partial^{\ast} \Omega \backslash \partial_- M$ is a subset in the closure of $M$.
 We consider the minimisers of $E$ in the class $\mathcal{C}$.
 In Gromov's convention {\cite[Section 1.6.4]{Gromov2023}}, a minimiser \( \Omega \) of $E$ is called a minimising $h$-bubble and we call \( \Sigma := \partial^{*} \Omega \backslash \partial_-M_1\) an \( h \)-minimising boundary. \begin{proposition} Let \( \eta \) the function and $(M, g)$ be a band given in Theorem \ref{Thm-Ricci-case} and $d$ be a Lipschitz function such that